Tapan-patel88/Cypress-Coding-Assignment/README.md

 1)	<font color="yellow">Open Folder:</font> In VS Code, click on <font color="yellow">File</font> in the top-left corner.
 Select "Open Folder..." from the dropdown menu.
 2)	<font color="yellow">Navigate to Cloned Project:</font> Navigate to the directory where you have cloned the Cypress project.
 Select the folder that contains your Cypress project files.
 3)	<font color="yellow">Open the Project:</font> Click the <font color="yellow">Open </font> button in the file dialog.
 This will open your Cypress project in VS Code.

-To run tests in Cypress, you can follow these general steps:
+## To run tests in Cypress, you can follow these general steps:

+1) Install below dependencies by typing below command in your VS Code terminal,
+   - npm install --save -dev cypress-file-upload
+   - npm install -D cypress-xpath
+   - npm i --save-dev cypress-mochawesome-reporter

-4)	Go to VS code terminal and type command <font color="yellow">npx cypress open</font>, this command is used to launch the Cypress Test Runner in interactive mode.
+2)	Go to VS code terminal and type command <font color="yellow">npx cypress open</font>, this command is used to launch the Cypress Test Runner in interactive mode.
 When you run this command, Cypress opens a graphical user interface (GUI) that provides a convenient way to view, manage, and run your Cypress tests.
-5)	Once you will execute above command a Cypress Test Runner will open and then select <font color="yellow">E2E Testing</font>.
+3)	Once you will execute above command a Cypress Test Runner will open and then select <font color="yellow">E2E Testing</font>.
-6)	After clicking on <font color="yellow">E2E Testing</font> you must choose your preferred browser for E2E testing, it will show options Chrome, Firefox, Edge, and Electron.
+4)	After clicking on <font color="yellow">E2E Testing</font> you must choose your preferred browser for E2E testing, it will show options Chrome, Firefox, Edge, and Electron.

     - <font color="yellow">Note:</font> Cypress currently support Chrome, Firefox, and Edge browser so to execute your test script that browser needs to be installed in your system.
 Electron is a by default browser provided by cypress.
-7)	After selecting browser click on <font color="yellow">Start E2E Testing</font> button and selected browser will open automatically and it will display all <font color="yellow">spec files</font> which are created under E2E folder.
+5)	After selecting browser click on <font color="yellow">Start E2E Testing</font> button and selected browser will open automatically and it will display all <font color="yellow">spec files</font> which are created under E2E folder.
-8)	Select the spec file you want to execute, and test will start executing.
+6)	Select the spec file you want to execute, and test will start executing.
 As tests run, the Test Runner displays the real-time execution of your tests in an actual browser.
 You can see each step being executed, making it easier to identify any issues.

-<font color="yellow">There is another way to execute test through VS Code terminal or through Command prompt,</font>
+## There is another way to execute test through VS Code terminal or Command prompt
 1)	Go to VS code terminal and type command <font color="yellow">npx cypress run</font>, this command is used to execute Cypress tests in non-interactive mode, meaning it runs your tests without launching the Cypress Test Runner UI.
 It will execute all test files in headless mode and in by default browser i.e. <font color="yellow">Electron</font>.
 2)	To run specific test file use command <font color="yellow">npx cypress run  --spec cypress\e2e\coding-Test-Login.cy.js</font>.
 3)	To run specific test file and in specific browser use command <font color="yellow">npx cypress run --browser chrome --spec cypress\e2e\coding-Test-Login.cy.js</font>.